 Medicare Advantage Plans cover your Medicare Parts A and B, and some plans also cover your Part D. An Advantage plan must cover what original Medicare does and most plans do more.
-Some offer dental, vision, gym memberships and more.
-Many Advantage plans in Florida have a $0 monthly premium.
-Some even offer cash back (Part B Buy Down) every month.
 A lot of people are skeptical about this, but it’s true.
 I’ll be happy to explain to you how this works.

 MEDICARE SUPPLEMENT PLANS